lino-framework/welfare/docs/specs/finan.rst

     >>> from lino.utils.xmlgen.html import E
     >>> from lino.api.doctest import *

+This document describes specific aspecs of *financial vouchers* in :ref:`welfare`, as implemented by the :mod:`lino_welfare.lib.finan` plugin.

-This document is based on and extends the following specifications:
+It is based on the following other specifications:

+- :ref:`cosi.specs.accounting`
+- :ref:`cosi.specs.ledger`
+- :ref:`cosi.specs.finan`
 - :ref:`welfare.specs.ledger`

+Table of contents:

 .. contents::
    :depth: 1